xvillaneau/CRUSHsim/README.md

 ## What works and what doesn't

 Currently, the graph only displays the differences between two sets of data placement.
 These placements are given by `crushtool test` and are simply compared.
-This is however not representative of the actual network trafic that might occur.
+This is however not representative of the actual network traffic that might occur.

 Also, only minor modifications of the CRUSH map are currently supported.
 Moving a bucket is not supported.
 Buckets or devices that are different in the final and initial states may not share the same names or IDs.
 And that's only a few exceptions to name.

-This tool is _Proof-of-Concept_ and not an actual reliable Ceph utility.
-You *MUST NOT* rely on it to disprove possibility of data loss on a running Ceph cluster.
+This tool is a _Proof-of-Concept_ and not an actual reliable Ceph utility.
+You **MUST NOT** rely on it to disprove possibility of data loss on a running Ceph cluster.